mdh266/CrimeTime/README.md

 I used a grid search to obtain the appropriate model paramaters with the selection criteria that the choice of parameters must minimize the validation error.

 ## Running it on your own computer
 ---------------------

-To run this web application on your computer make sure you have obtained or built the SQLite database and have all the dependencies installed on you computer.
-You can install all the dependencies using <a href="https://pip.pypa.io/en/stable/">pip</a> (except for python, Sphinx, Basemap and Statsmodels) by typing the following command from the
+To run this web application on your computer, please email me to obtain the SQLite database and install all the necessary dependencies on you computer.
+You can install all the depencies using <a href="https://www.docker.com/"> by running the following commands from the <code>CrimeTime/</code> directory:
-<code>CrimeTime/</code> directory:

-<code> pip install -r requirements.txt</code>

-To install Basemap (1.0.7) and StatsModels (0.8.0rc1) use the <a href="https://www.continuum.io/anaconda-overview">Anaconda</a> distribution.
+<code>docker build -t crimetime . </code>

-Then run the command in the <code>CrimeTime/</code> directory:
+You can then run the application with the command,

-	python run.py

-You should see something like:

-	Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
+<code>docker run -id p 5000:5000 crimetime</code>

-Enter the address http://0.0.0.0:5000/ into your web browser to use the web application.
+Then enter the address http://0.0.0.0:5000/ into your web browser to use the web application.

+Alternatively you can use the  <a href="https://www.continuum.io/anaconda-overview">Anaconda</a> distribution and create an virtual environment using the <code>environment.yml</code> file as described <a href="https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file">here</a>.
+And then run the following command from the <code>CrimeTime/</code> directory:

+<code>python tornadoapp.py</code>

+and go to the address http://0.0.0.0:5000/ in your web browser.

 ## Building the database
 ---------------------

 To build the database on your local machine first download the file "NYPD_7_Major_Felony_Incident_Map.csv" from the NYC Open Data website and place it in the <code>CrimeTime/data/</code> directory.
-Then type the folowing command into your terminal from the <code>CrimeTime/</code> directory,
+Then making sure you have all the necessary dependencies installed on your computer (see above) and type the folowing command into your terminal from the <code>CrimeTime/</code> directory,

 	python ./backend/PreProcessor.py